Generative Modeling of Weights: Generalization or Memorization?: Can Generative Models Be Used to Store the Weight Datasets?

 To explore this possibility, we generate 20K checkpoints from HyperDiffusion and match each to its nearest training checkpoint.
 We note that only 129 (4.69\%) out of 2749 training checkpoints are not replicated in generated checkpoints.
 Similarly, for G.pt, 4872 (47.63\%) out of 10228 training checkpoints are not replicated in 50K generated checkpoints.
 These results suggest that generative models can indeed recover a substantial portion of the training weights.

-However, the number of parameters in these generative models (223M for Hyper-Representations, 378M for G.pt, 1.4B for HyperDiffuion, and 9.6M for p-diff) far exceeds the total number of values in their respective training datasets (7.1M, 81M, 101M, and 0.6M).
-Therefore, storing the weight datasets implicitly within the generative model parameters would not be a space-efficient method.
+However, the number of parameters in these generative models (223M for Hyper-Representations, 378M for G.pt, 1.4B for HyperDiffusion, and 9.6M for p-diff) far exceeds the total number of values in their respective training datasets (7.1M, 81M, 101M, and 0.6M).
+Therefore, storing the weight datasets implicitly within the generative models we studied would not be a space-efficient method.